NikitaMandlik123/Computer_Architechure_P2/README.md

-# Project 2: CAO: CS520-02: Simple Pipeline
+# Project 2: CAO: CS520-02: Pipeline Simulator

 ## AIM: Develop the simulated pipeline with an instruction decoder.